Mikko's code blog

 The scoring function in practice is a sum of penalties.

-Even if we changed the penalty function from proportional to logarithmic, and added weight factors (to a give greater penalty when the students were kind of close, but not next to each other), the end result wasn’t good enough.
+Even if we changed the penalty function from proportional to logarithmic and added weight factors (to give a greater penalty when the students were kind of close but not next to each other), the end result wasn’t good enough.

 1. Function that creates not-entirely-random seating charts.

-2. The scoring part described above, that selects the best from a set of potential solutions.
+2. The scoring part described above that selects the best from a set of potential solutions.

 Part 2. was already there, so I started implementing small “nudges” to the random seating chart generation.